koodikommando/test-doubles-demo/README.md

 `playwright.config.ts` starts the dev server automatically before the tests run (`webServer` block), so there's no need to start it by hand.

+Three tests currently cover this layer:

+- `POST /orders succeeds with a valid item, quantity, and email` — the happy path, asserting a `201` with an `orderId`/`transactionId` shape.
+- `POST /orders returns 400 for an unknown itemId` — asserts the real route handler's validation error response for an item not in the catalog.
+- `POST /orders returns 400 when a required field is missing` — asserts the real route handler's validation error response when `quantity` is omitted from the request body.

 Run with: